 I’m Jo, co-founder of The Edible Flower.
-I’m Head of Tasting, the Brewer, Sous Chef, Spreadsheet Geek and General Dogsbody.
+I’m Head of Growing, The Brewer, Sous Chef, Lover of Fire, Spreadsheet Geek and General Dogsbody.

-I’ve been brewing beer at home for over six years, making everything from continental-style wheat beers to hoppy American IPAs, and from sour raspberry lambics to traditional English bitters.
+Before gardening, there was beer – I’ve been brewing beer for over 10 years, making everything from continental-style wheat beers to hoppy American IPAs, and from sour raspberry lambics to traditional English bitters – often with a foraged hedgerow twist!
 I love beer and I love matching it with the menus Erin designs.

 Before The Edible Flower, I worked for a small property developer helping to transform the area around King’s Cross in Central London.
 I started out in a graduate role at the company and left nine years later as their Head of Operations.
 I loved it.
 But I love our new life of growing, cooking, eating and brewing in Northern Ireland even more.

-When I’m not brewing (or drinking) I like to make cheese, pickle something or rearrange my sock drawer.
-Occasionally Erin convinces me to pack up and explore the world for a few months.
+When I’m not gardening or brewing (or drinking), I like to make cheese, light a BBQ, talk about soil or rearrange my sock drawer.
+Occasionally, Erin convinces me to pack up and explore the world for a few months.
 I like that too.